iRevivalx/CTF-Writeups/AUCTF2020/FCC Hunter/solution.md

 # FCC Hunter
-Points obtained at that point 300
+300 Points obtained at that point before it starts to decay

 # Category
 Signals